rileyclos/ModernOldWin/README.md

 ### Step 8: Install Windows as normal
 This part should feel just like installing Windows 10.
 If you are using the ISO I provided earlier, there will be 6 options.
 They will be along the lines of 2016-something and 2020-something.
 The 2020 versions are recommended, but if you care a lot about telemetry etc. use the 2016 versions.
 They have all the same basic drivers, just the 2020 one has additional "feature" updates from Microsoft.
 For most cases, use Windows 7 Ultimate.
 The only benefit the other versions really give is that they take up less space.
-> Features: Ultimate
+> Features: Ultimate,
-> Middle Child: Professional
+> Middle Child: Professional,
-> Lightweight: Home Premium
+> Lightweight: Home Premium.

 ## Stage 3 of setup